kartva/keymashed/README.md

 >
 > -- Wikipedia

+In this case, instead of having independent `YUV` values for every pixel, we let two horizontal `Y` pixels share the `U` and `V` color values.
+This allows us to pack two pixels within four bytes (assuming 8 bits per component) instead of the usual six bytes, achieving compression of 2 bytes per pixel.

 ![](media/YUV422.drawio.svg)

 After receiving the video from the webcam, the video sender further subsamples the colors into 4:2:0.
+This increases our compression to 1.5 bytes per pixel.

 ![](media/YUV420.drawio.svg)

 The subsampled frame is then broken into _macroblocks_ of 16 x 16 pixels which contain six _blocks_ of 8 x 8 values: four for luminance, one for red-difference and one for blue-difference.
-(Note that a group of four pixels has six associated values).

 ![](media/Macroblock.drawio.svg)